juvehiir/juvehiir/readme.md

 <a href="https://juvehiir.carrd.co">void</a> welcomes you here as long as you are nice</br>
-art — illustration, design, frontend // learning code
+<a href="https://juvehiir.carrd.co/#socials">art</a> — illustration, design, frontend // learning code